pumbers/gamemanglement/content/posts/cns_5th_review.md

 [^1]: The "Red Book" is still available online as a PDF - if you can find it - in an unauthorized edition compiled from not only the original Red Book itself but several of its supplements, by fans.
 Its last incarnation (that I know of) was the 7th edition, and clocked in at an enormous 964 pages.

+[^2]: The mage in our campaign, Karsten, was a fierce swordsman - better than a lot of the fighter PCs in the campaign and well able to hold his own against multiple opponents in a fight.
+The only reason he learned to fight was that he didn't want to burn off fatigue casting "little" spells, he'd save that for the army-wiping-out spells.

-[^2]: A quick shout out here to Adrian Hall, an old friend of mine who ran a multi-year C&S 1st edition campaign based in his own world of Aquilande.
+[^3]: A quick shout out here to Adrian Hall, an old friend of mine who ran a multi-year C&S 1st edition campaign based in his own world of Aquilande.
 I forget how many years we played that game, but it covered a fair time IRL and decades in game.
 In that time we died (a lot, but somehow the gods always wanted us to come back for more), took a whiz miles high off the edge of the Bridge of the Gods, defeated more than one Daughter of the demon Gwy'stil, watched Karsten the Mage (actually, he was a Necromancer, but we didn't talk about that because he was a friend) build the tower that withstood the assault of several armies (because of the aforementioned necromancy) and passed on our holdings to at least one generation of our children (two in one case).

-[^3]: The aforementioned mage, Karsten, was a fierce swordsman - better than a lot of the fighter PCs in the campaign and well able to hold his own against multiple opponents in a fight.
-The only reason he learned to fight was that he didn't want to burn off fatigue casting "little" spells, he'd save that for the army-wiping-out spells.